-Thanks to a starring role in Guardians Of The Galaxy, Zoe Saldana has become one of biggest stars in the Marvel Cinematic Universe.
-But interestingly, the actress was almost cast as one of DC’s most famous characters – Lois Lane.
+Thanks to a starring role in Guardians Of The Galaxy, the 42-year-old actress has become one of biggest stars in the Marvel Cinematic Universe, but, interestingly, Zoe Saldana was almost cast as one of DC’s most famous characters – Lois Lane – in Man of Steel.

 When Zack Snyder kicked off the DC Extended Universe six years ago with Man Of Steel, fans were introduced to Henry Cavill as Superman and Amy Adams as Lois Lane.